skarllot/TaskParallelLibraryCE/README.md

 The package includes:
 * Task<T> for executing asynchronous operations.
-* additional Threading operation with SpinWait.
+* Additional Threading operation such as RegisterWaitForSingleObject and SpinWait.

-Supported on Windows CE and Pocket PC.
+Tested on Windows CE and Pocket PC.

 ## Authors
 Fabrício Godoy <skarllot@gmail.com>